cosmoskaluga/De-novo-transcriptome-assembly-HW/HW.md

 ```

 ## Read filtering
 Befor we start with assembly, it worth to remove adapters and low-quality reads from the raw .fastq files.
-To do this, we will run `TrimGalore`:
+To do this, we will run `TrimGalore` tool:

 ``` bash
 trim_galore --cores 2 --paired --gzip --fastqc --fastqc_args "-t 2" --output_dir data_filtered data/1.R1.fq.gz data/1.R2.fq.gz